labrom/cloud_frog/README.md

 - Set the service's *SECURITY/Authentication* to *Require authentication*
 - Add the service account as a principal  in the service's *PERMISSIONS* panel (*ADD PRINCIPAL* button) and grant the *Cloud Run Invoker* role.

-If you decide to use Cloud Frog access control instead, read below!
+If you decide to use Cloud Frog access control instead, keep reading!
 Note that in both cases, requests are authenticated using the same underlying mechanism: OIDC (OpenID Connect) tokens.

 Cloud Frog builds on top of [Dart Frog's authentication support](https://dartfrog.vgv.dev/docs/advanced/authentication#bearer-authentication) by parsing and verifying OIDC tokens included in the *Authorization* header using the *Bearer* scheme.
-If the token is valid and the account is authorized, the rest of the route handler is executed.
+If the token is valid and the account is authorized, the remainder of the route handler is executed.
 If that isn't the case, HTTP code 401 (*unauthorized* - missing or invalid token) or 403 (*forbidden* - valid token but wrong user) is returned.

 ## Getting started